kubeshop/tracetest/examples/get-started-cloud-based-managed-tracetest/docker/readme.md

 1. Click create a test and select HTTP.
 2. Add `http://app:8080` in the URL field.
 3. Click Run.
-You’ll see the response data right away.
+You’ll see the response and trace data right away.